Stateful Data Flow Beta Build composable event-driven data pipelines in minutes.

 What is Apache Kafka?

 Apache Kafka is a ubiquitous open-source streaming platform used for real-time data processing and event-driven architectures.
-It allows data to be published to topics and consumed by various applications, making it popular for building scalable and fault-tolerant data pipelines.
+It allows data to be published to topics and consumed by various applications, making it popular for building scalable and fault-tolerant dataflows.

 According to the official website, Apache Kafka is widely used by 80% of Fortune 100 companies as a robust distributed log solution.